-Introduction
+1 Introduction

 Radio-frequency identification (RFID), as used in the transport and distribution of goods, is a monumental improvement over bar codes, the technology that previously drove automation in the field.
 Because bar codes require line-of-sight between interrogator and tagged object, human operators must align a tagged object to ensure a read.
-Radiofrequency electromagnetic radiation used by most RFID tags, however, propagates widely and permeates through
+The radio-frequency electromagnetic radiation employed by most RFID tags, on the other hand, propagates widely and permeates through most nonconductive materials, allowing identification without human involvement.
+This in turn has led to faster loading and unloading of goods, by as much as 80% [12].